vaibhavttnd/vaibhav-jmeter/LoadTesting-README.txt

 1. In jmeter, under Thread Properties, set the value of 'Number of Threads (users)' as '${__P(users)}.
 Set 'Loop Count' as '1'.

-2. Create a new Git repository
+2. Create a new Git repository and import code from https://github.com/gunjan-lal/repo2.git/ to your own git repository.
-Copy all the files from https://github.com/gunjan-lal/repo2.git/ to your own git repository.
-Upload your .jmx file in this git repository.
+Also, upload your .jmx file in your git repository.
 Clone your git repository into your local system.
 	git clone <URL>
 The repository will be cloned into a new folder in your present working directory.